There are many treatments available that may prevent people from dying. These are often called life-prolonging treatments.

 Learn more about advance care planning in palliative care.

-Other common life-prolonging treatments include chemotherapy or radiotherapy for cancer, blood transfusions, antibiotics and surgery.
+Other common life-prolonging treatments include chemotherapy, radiotherapy and/or immunotherapy for cancer, and blood transfusions, antibiotics and surgery.

-Treatments options depend on your particular medical condition and you may have preferences regarding the use of these.
+Treatment options depend on your particular medical condition and you may want to discuss or write down your preferences regarding their use.
 You may also want to decide whether you'd prefer to be admitted to hospital or to remain at home in certain circumstances.
 Although it may not always be possible to meet all of a person's requests, your doctor and family will try to uphold your preferences if you make them known.